cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 In the example above one might typically visualise things as doing things in the child in order to unblock the parent.
-However, you may also notice that in this code example, signals are blocked not only in the parent, but also the child.
+However, you may also notice that in this code example, signals are blocked not only in the child, but also the parent.
 But surely that's not necessary since the parent is in D state anyway, right?
 Well, let's try it without the signals blocked in the parent:

 {% highlight bash %}